 - Population vs. sample

 - Variance, standard deviation, and the coefficient of variability

 At this point, you are already familiar with hypothesis testing.
 We covered it in one of our earlier modules – Statistics.
 What we will do here is a natural continuation – you will learn how to carry out hypothesis testing in R.

 Regression analysis is another topic we covered earlier in our program.
 As with hypothesis testing, this is a great opportunity to apply the theory you have learned previously in R.

-Advanced Statistical Methods builds upon the statistical knowledge you will already have gained by focusing on predictive modelling and entering multidimensional spaces which require an understanding of mathematical methods, transformations, and distributions.
+Machine Learning in Python builds upon the statistical knowledge you will already have gained by focusing on predictive modelling and entering multidimensional spaces which require an understanding of mathematical methods, transformations, and distributions.
 The course introduces these concepts as well as complex means of analysis such as clustering, factoring, Bayesian inference, and decision theory while also allowing you to exercise your Python programming skills.

 More info goes here